 Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 A damaged motherboard likely means the end of your computer in most instances; therefore, folks must always take precautions to make sure the motherboard stays safe at all times.
-Don’t forget while the processor is the computer’s brain, the motherboard is the heart of it all.
+Don’t forget that while the processor is the computer’s brain, the motherboard is the heart of it all.
 From our experience, most motherboards are sturdy and can take a beating.
 However, that doesn’t mean we can do whatever we want because several aspects of the motherboard are flimsy and should be treated with care.

-How to protect your Computer Motherboard
+How to clean and protect your Computer Motherboard

 Protecting your motherboard should be a task of great importance; therefore, we suggest reading this article to learn a few tips to help you protect your computer motherboard.
 We also show you how to check for problems with your motherboard.